WitalijKaa/gulp-resource-timestamp/README.md

 ```

 - Than file images indexes has to be placed at and of file name.
-- There has to be file with index 1.
+- There has to be file with index between 0 and 99.
+And at least 1 file with index 100 to 199 so that the search continues.
 - The variable for iterations has to be at least 2 letters long, so i or n would not work.
+- Timestamp will be found from the file with latest update, so change of any file will excite the change of timestamp value.

 ## Options